quantcast/ios-measurement/README.md

 ### Project Setup ###

 To integrate Quantcast Measurement into your iOS app, you must first be using *Xcode 4.5* or later.
 Please ensure that you are using the latest version of Xcode before you begin integration.
+The Quantcast Measurement SDK fully supports apps built for iOS 5 and later, and with some modification can be made to support iOS 4 and later.

 The first step towards integration is to clone the Quantcast iOS Measurement SDK's git repository and initialize all of its submodules.
 To do this, in your Mac's Terminal application, issue the following commands: